COVID-19 Resource Center

 Ovarian cancer develops in the cells of the ovary, the female reproductive organs that produce eggs and the hormones estrogen and progesterone.
 There are more than 30 types of ovarian cancer, but they typically fall under three classifications depending on the type of tissue affected:

-• Stromal cell.
-This type forms in the structural tissue of the ovary and produces hormones.
+- Stromal cell: This type forms in the structural tissue of the ovary and produces hormones.

-• Germ cell.
-This is a rare form of ovarian cancer that forms in the eggs in the ovary.
+- Germ cell: This is a rare form of ovarian cancer that forms in the eggs in the ovary.

-Symptoms of ovarian cancer can include the following:
+Symptoms of ovarian cancer can include:

-Because ovarian cancer symptoms tend to be vague (like bloating) and associated with other issues like gastrointestinal problems, it can be difficult to detect early in its most curable stages.
+Because ovarian cancer symptoms tend to be vague and associated with other issues like gastrointestinal problems, it can be difficult to detect early in its most curable stages.
 If symptoms persist for more than two weeks, discuss them with your physician.

 Life After Diagnosis